 PDF - stands for "Portable Document Format", which means "Portable Document Format."
 Created by Adobe, it was first launched in the early 1990s as a way to fully save a document in a single file.
 Since the Internet was still young then, they were mainly used for publishing documents for printing on the desktop.
 Companies used PDFs to save posters, flyers, and other similar files for physical printing.

 Adobe Acrobat was not easy to get, PDFs did not have all the integration features they do today, and using dial-up to download large PDFs was very slow.
-A few years later, Adobe released Adobe Reader for free for everyone, and eventually PDF knocked out several competitors to become the file standard for fixed documents.
-Interestingly, PDF was originally a proprietary format, which means that Adobe controls the PDFs and how they function.
+A few years later, Adobe released Adobe Reader for free for everyone, and eventually, PDF knocked out several competitors to become the file standard for fixed documents.
+Interestingly, PDF was originally a proprietary format, which means that Adobe controls PDFs and how they function.
 In 2008, they abandoned this ownership, and PDF became an open standard.
 Now PDFs still have a basic set of properties, but they are not dependent on Adobe.
-In fact, you can find dozens of other free PDF readers.
+You can find dozens of other free PDF readers.

 Why They Are Still Popular In addition to the portability described above, PDFs have several features that have contributed to their continued popularity.
 First, PDF files let you configure security settings.
 When you create a PDF, you can disable the ability of viewers to print